fenwickjb/greeting/README.md

 # greeting
-A simple project to play with github features.
+A simple project to refine agile development practices.